sbreitbart/urban_genetic_divergence/Figures_Tables/README.md

 ### Quant_gen

-This folder contains the tables with quantitative genetic parameter estimates (narrow-sense heritability, QST, and CVA).
+This folder contains the tables with quantitative genetic parameter estimates (broad-sense heritability, QST, and CVg).

 ### ranova_PVE